 Overindulging not only makes you feel like crap, but it also makes you look lousy.
 Here’s what too many cocktails, sweets, or salty snacks really does to your skin—and what you should do to detox your skin.

 Use a hydrating moisturiser to keep your skin from feeling parched, too.
-We suggest starting with a lightweight oil then seal in the moisture with a heavy-duty face lotion
+We suggest starting with a lightweight oil then sealing in the moisture with a heavy-duty face lotion

 Nobody sits down to a sodium-packed meal and thinks, “This is definitely going to end well.”